-In 2017, as part of an initiative of the Office of the Dean of the Faculty/Vice President for Academic Affairs, Skidmore College began using a web-based activity reporting system called Digital Measures.
+In 2017, as part of an initiative of the Office of the DOF/VPAA, Skidmore College began using a web-based activity reporting system called Digital Measures.
 Digital Measures is designed to help faculty organize, track, and report on their accomplishments in teaching, scholarship/research and creative works, and service.
 The system can also help prepare materials for departmental reviews, identify cross-disciplinary partnerships among faculty and directing funding opportunities, and demonstrating institutional capacity in grant applications.
 Many Skidmore faculty are also actively involved in engaging students in a variety of exciting and meaningful ways.
 It is increasingly important for faculty to document this important work so that it is appropriately acknowledged in annual activity reports, tenure and promotion documents, and external reports to various constituencies and accrediting bodies.
-Any questions or concerns will be addressed during the summer months.

-C. Third Year Reappointment Cases for Tenure Track Faculty
+C. Third Year Reappointment Cases for Tenure-Track Faculty